Canada's Huawei extradition ruling could unleash more Chinese backlash

 Guy Saint-Jacques, a former Canadian ambassador to China, forecast Beijing would announce a trial date for the two Canadian citizens it is holding, as well as taking more punitive trade measures.

-Foreign Minister Francois-Philippe Champagne said on Wednesday he hoped the two countries can continue to "cooperate in areas of mutual interest" as he again called for the immediate release of citizens Michael Kovrig and Michael Spavor.
+Asked on Thursday if he feared Chinese backlash, Prime Minister Justin Trudeau did not answer.
+Instead, he noted that Canada's judiciary system is independent, and renewed his call for immediate release of citizens Michael Kovrig and Michael Spavor.

+"We will continue to defend our interests and our values," Trudeau added.

-"There are a lot of issues in play," said Roland Paris, a former foreign policy adviser to Prime Minister Justin Trudeau and professor of international affairs at University of Ottawa.
+"There are a lot of issues in play," said Roland Paris, a former foreign policy adviser to Trudeau and professor of international affairs at University of Ottawa.

 Managing relations with China is like "walking the razor's edge," he said.

-"Our approach to China is one that is not naive and... we're not afraid to take a strong line and a firm line when we need to," said a government source in Ottawa, who requested anonymity given the sensitivity of the situation.
+"Our approach to China is one that is not naive and... we're not afraid to take a strong line and a firm line when we need to," said a government source in Ottawa, requesting anonymity given the sensitivity of the situation.

-University of British Columbia professor Paul Evans predicted the two detainees would remain behind bars for some time yet.
+University of British Columbia professor Paul Evans predicted the two detainees would remain behind bars for some time.

 The ruling "isn't going to make life easier for the two Michaels," he said.